github/opensource.guide/_articles/building-community.md

 ### Treat your README as a constitution

 Your README is [more than just a set of instructions](../beginners-guide/#writing-a-readme).
 It's also a place to talk about your goals, product vision, and roadmap.
-If people become overly focused on debating the merit of a particular feature, it may help to revisit your README and talk about the higher goals and vision of your project.
-Focusing on the README can also help depersonalize the conversation around a specific idea, so you can have a constructive discussion.
+If people are overly focused on debating the merit of a particular feature, it may help to revisit your README and talk about the higher vision of your project.
+Focusing on your README also depersonalizes the conversation, so you can have a constructive discussion.

 ### Focus on the journey, not the destination